yamanoku/vuefes-japan-online-2022/pages/en.md

 TypeScript support has been improved since Vue3.
 Some of you may have taken this opportunity to start using it.

-If you use, this is a useful way to reinforce the creation of accessible components.
+If you use TypeScript, this is a useful way to reinforce the creation of accessible components.

 ```html
 <script setup lang="ts">